ZakiGardezi/Comp3005A3/README.txt

 - select 2 to add a new student or
 - select 3 to update email of student or
 - select 4 to delete a student or
-- select 0 to close application or
+- select 0 to close application